Personal Immigration

 Our immigration barristers provide expert advice to Civil Partner Visa applicants in relation to the documents required for a successful Civil Partner Visa application and also check supporting documents for compliance with the Immigration Rules.

-UK Civil Partner Visa Processing & Decision Waiting Times
+18. Civil Partner Visa Processing Times (UK & Abroad)

 Applications to switch into or extend as a civil partner submitted from within the UK are currently being decided by the Home Office within 8 weeks.
 However, if you do not satisfy the minimum income or English language requirements then it may take about 12 months to receive a decision.